bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex had never heard of him, and just shook his head.
 An 'oh well' expression showed briefly on the human's face.
 "Didn't expect you to, but you do show up where I don't want you to.
-Like you showed up outside the Xhorhasian Empire's capital with a scroll specifying how to take over the world by forces not meant to be wielded by the world".
+Like you showed up outside the Xhorhasian Empire's capital with a scroll specifying how to take over the world by forces not meant to be wielded by anyone".

 "It wasn't like I had a choice" Adrex countered.
 "I had signed a - what I found out later - magical contract, so I have to comply with it.
 I even found a loophole out of-", but the Lord of Whitestone cut him off.

 "I care little about whatever loophole you think you found" in a dead serious tone.
-"You, mr. Scalenduur, care about very few things in this world, and since you *think* you found a loophole, I can already tell you, that it will not cut it."
+"You, mr. Scalenduur, care about very few things in this world, but since you *think* you found a loophole, I can already tell you, that it will not cut it."
 From his desk he grasped a piece of paper, and held it so Adrex could see it; it was the contract signed by Adrex.

 *How is this possible?*